 Services for Allie Dart will be held, Monday, August 14, 2017, 10:00 AM, at Stewart Family Funeral Home.
 There will be a visitation period beginning at 9:30.

-The service will be available for viewing on the video tab of Allie’s page on the Stewart Family Funeral Home’s website.
+The service is available for viewing below and on the video tab of Allie’s page on the Stewart Family Funeral Home’s website.

 Burial will follow at Whitehouse Memorial Cemetery in Whitehouse, Texas.